reyk/privsep-rs/README.md

   - Help to get `ancillary` into stable, add suppport for nightly..
 - `sample`:
   - Write an actual reference implementation.
+- `log`:
+  - Replace `slog-envlogger` with a custom implementation: it pulls in `slog-async` with all the undesired dependencies.
+Submit a PR to `slog-envlogger` for a minimal feature otherwise.

 ## Copyright and license